olshevski/compose-navigation-reimagined/docs/nav-controller.md

 ## NavBackstack

-This is a read-only class that you may use to access current backstack entries and the last [NavAction](/compose-navigation-reimagined/animations/#navaction).
-The properties are backed up by [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState), so Compose will be notified about the changes.
+You may access current backstack entries the last [NavAction](/compose-navigation-reimagined/animations/#navaction) through `backstack` property of NavController.
+This property is backed up by [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState) and any changes to it will notify composition.

-If you want to listen for backstack changes outside of composition you may set `onBackstackChange` listener in NavController.
+If you want to listen for backstack changes outside of composition you may set `onBackstackChange` listener of NavController.